gabrielfalcao/bose/doc/index.rst

 Python3
 =======

-nose supports python3.
+bose supports python3.
 Building from source on python3 requires `distribute <http://packages.python.org/distribute/>`_.
 If you don't have distribute installed, ``python3 setup.py install`` will install it via distribute's bootstrap script.

 Additionally, if your project is using `2to3
-<http://docs.python.org/library/2to3.html>`_, ``python3 setup.py nosetests``
+<http://docs.python.org/library/2to3.html>`_, ``python3 setup.py bosetests``
 command will automatically convert your sources with 2to3 and then run the tests with python 3.

 .. warning ::

-   nose itself supports python 3, but many 3rd-party plugins do not!
+   bose itself supports python 3, but many 3rd-party plugins do not!

 .. toctree::